paced/paced/README.md

   </a>
 </p>

+My main passions in technology are usability/accessibility design, interactivity, and creative and enabling advancements in technology.

-I'm primarily interested in:
+I'm also very interested in:

-- usability
-- human-machine interaction
-- interactive media
+- 🎮 interactive art
-- automation
-- information security
+- 🕵️ security
-- graphics
-- systems architecture
+- 🌉 system architecture

+Outside of tech and my day-to-day, I'm interested in:

+- 📝 writing
+- 🎵 writing music
+- 🎸 playing music